bsguedes/bot-finder-core/README.md

 To do that, follow the steps on https://tecadmin.net/install-python-3-5-on-ubuntu/

-If you did the steps above, install the requirements with `pip3.5 install -r requirements.txt`.
+If you did the steps above, install the requirements with `sudo pip3.5 install -r requirements.txt`.
 Otherwise, `pip3 install -r requirements.txt`.

 Run the game: `python3 main.py`